a2adocsMenu

 Packed frontends

 Packed frontends let an agent ship with its own web app.
-The Python agent, its skill schemas, and a static React/Vite UI deploy together as one A2A cloud service.
+The Python agent, its tool schemas, and a static React/Vite UI deploy together as one A2A cloud service.

 Use this when the agent is more than an API: